NathStevo97/certifications-notes/hashicorp/vault/Associate_Certification/03 - Authentication and Authorization/03 - AppRole Authentication Method/3 03 - AppRole Authentication Method.md

 ---

 - The AppRole auth method is specifically designed for use by machines and applications.
-- Role and Secret IDs can effectively be viewed as the application’s username and passwords
+- Role and Secret IDs can effectively be viewed as the application's username and passwords